bentoml/bentoctl-operator-template/README.md

 ```
 #1 [my_operator](./my_operator) - This module exposes the `deploy()`, `describe()`, `update()` and `delete()` functions that actually do these operations.

+> Note: A good convention to use for naming operators is appending the module name with `bentoctl_`.
+This is to
+> avoid namespace clashes with other python modules when bentoctl loads the operator.
+Eg `bentoctl_lambda` for the
+> lambda operator module.

 #2 Python Script in the root dir - these can be called as scripts to carry out the operations
 eg: running `./deploy path/to/bento iristestdeployment deployment_config.json` will do the deployment operation.